vmhazoglou/2D-Gas-Monte-Carlo-Simulator/README.md

 Window -> Grapher will display energies

-Values can be adjusted in RunScript.sh, using the sliders, or on the \_Manager GameObject
+Values can be adjusted in RunScript.cs, using the sliders, or on the \_Manager GameObject